thejbsmith/simple_blog/README.md

 If using ActiveAdmin add:
 //= require rich
 to app/assets/javascripts/active_admin.js
+If you would like to use S3 with rich, you will need to add the aws-sdk gem to your Gemfile, as well as place the folling code into your environment files
+  # Sample Code to go here

 SimpleBlog uses meta-tags (link to meta-tags gem)
 In order to display the meta tags correctly, go to your applications layout file and add